OLLIE2512/omnic_test/README.md

     ```
     idf.py -p PORT flash
     ```
-Replace PORT with your ESP32 board’s USB port name
+Replace PORT with your ESP32 board’s USB port name.
+After flashing log output will be available on PORT(speed set to 115200b/s).